dankuck/vue-easeljs/README-draft.md

 Vue-easeljs provides Vue.js with tools to draw on an HTML5 canvas.

-You can use an HTML5 canvas to draw on an element in a browser with JavaScript.

-Using a canvas you can draw shapes, create generative art, import images and animations from files, and print text.
+Using an HTML5 canvas you can apply JavaScript to draw shapes, create generative art, import images and animations from files, and print text.

-Everything you need to use a canvas is available in the browser, but to really get creative, use a library built for the job.
+Everything you need for drawing to a canvas is available in the browser, but to really get creative, use a library built for the job.

 Vue-easeljs is a wrapper to a great library called EaselJS, so you can use it in your Vue.js projects.
 This allows you to use data-driven programming to